-Wallaman Falls in Girringun National Park is located 162 kilometers north of Townsville, and 287 kilometers south of Cairns.
-The town of Ingham is 52 kilometers to the west of Wallaman Falls and marks the point where you leave the highway.
+Wallaman Falls in Girringun National Park is located 162 kilometres north of Townsville, and 287 kilometres south of Cairns.
+The town of Ingham is 52 kilometres to the west of Wallaman Falls and marks the point where you leave the highway.

 Although easily accessible by conventional vehicles, the sealed road is narrow, steep and winding, not recommended for caravans.
 TYTO Information and Wetlands Centre in Ingham offer the use of their carpark to securely leave your caravan for the day.

 If you don’t have your own vehicle the closest car rental is in Townsville.
 Car hire is also available in Cairns.
 Or if you are not able to self-drive, Ravens Tours in Townsville offer a tour to the falls.

 From Ingham the route is straightforward.
 Take Wallaman Falls Rd to Lookout Rd in Wallaman.
 The journey is 52 kilometres and takes you up a steep, narrow, and winding road.
 Care should be taken for vehicles coming in the opposite direction returning from the popular tourist destination.

 Townsville to Wallaman Falls

 Townsville is serviced by Queensland Rail, Greyhound Bus, and a Domestic Airport terminal.
 From Townsville take the Bruce Highway (A1) north for 112 kilometres directly to Ingham.